 The migration costs are $5,000 – 15,000 for small workloads and $20,000 - $500,000 for medium/large workloads.

 Every cloud migration roadmap is different, depending on the scope and scale of your migration project, the chosen migration strategy, the complexity of data storing and processing requirements, and more.
-The following general migration steps can be used as a checklist for your specific cloud migration project:
+Below are described the typical steps we at ScienceSoft take to perform cloud migration.

 - Establish cloud migration goals (improving business app performance, reducing IT infrastructure costs, expanding market reach, etc.).